 Mark Broadie is a professor at the Graduate School of Business at Columbia University.
 His research focuses on problems in the pricing of derivative securities, risk management, and portfolio optimization.
 Mark is an associate editor of Mathematical Finance, Management Science, Operations Research, Review of Financial Studies and a founding co-editor of the Journal of Computational Finance.
 At Columbia, he teaches popular elective courses in security pricing and computational finance.
 He has given seminars and courses worldwide.
 Mark has done extensive consulting for financial firms.
 Previously, he served as a vice president at Lehman Brothers in its fixed-income research group.
 He received a BS from Cornell University and PhD from Stanford University.

 Sid Browne is currently Professor of Risk Management at the Graduate School of Business at Columbia University, where he received tenure in 1996.
+Since 2013 he has also held the role of Managing Director at Credit Suisse Asset Management.
 From June 1998 until January 2002, he was at Goldman Sachs where he was head of the Quantitative Modeling Group in the firm wide Risk Management Department.
 While there, he was directly responsible for all issues related to risk methodology, portfolio analytics and risk-based performance measurement, and is the co-inventor on two patents in these areas held by Goldman Sachs.
 He has published widely in academic and practitioner journals on quantitative approaches to asset allocation and mathematical finance.
 In particular, his work on active portfolio management strategies for institutional investors, including pension funds and insurance companies has received wide recognition.
 He has consulted widely to a variety of financial institutions.

 Daniel J. Cardell CFA, is President and Chief Investment Officer of Wayne Hummer Asset Management in Chicago.
 Before joining Wayne Hummer, Dan was Director of Equities at Weiss, Peck & Greer in New York.
 Prior to WPG, he was Senior Vice President and Director of Equities at the Bank of America.
 During his career, Cardell has been involved with the development of successful quantitative equity strategies at firms such as Continental Bank in Chicago, Mellon Bank in Pittsburgh and Maryland National Bank in Baltimore.
 In his current role as the Chairman of the Board of Directors of the Chicago Quantitative Alliance, he is uniquely positioned to interact with the leading academics and practitioners in the area of quantitative finance.
 Dan received his BS in Finance from Wilkes University and an MBA from the University of Pittsburgh.
 He is also a Board member for the International Center for Futures and Derivatives and serves on the Board of Trustees for Wilkes University.